Local Development Scheme

 Staff resources

-Having regard to the current staff levels there is a risk to the delivery of the work programme set out in the LDS should the Council be unable to recruit appropriately qualified/experienced staff or where existing staff leave or there is a prolonged absence.
+Having regard to the current staff levels there is a risk to the delivery of the work programme set out in the LDS should existing staff leave or there is a prolonged absence and the Council is unable to recruit appropriately qualified/experienced staff for cover or replacement.
 The Council has established good working relationships over the years with specialist consultants who have an understanding of the town but their support is subject to available budget allocations and procurement processes.
-As set out in the resources section above, consideration will need to be given to temporarily expanding the team to increase both capacity and resilience.

 Political conflicts